Marmalade Glazed Pork Tenderloin

 - Tips: To prevent the thin tip of pork tenderloin from drying, turn it under before baking.
 Tenderloin can be frozen in the marinade for up to 2 months, thawed in the refrigerator overnight and then grilled.

-- Variations: For a sweet ginger flavour, add 1 Tbsp (15 mL) grated fresh ginger root with the garlic and rosemary.
+- Variations: For a sweet ginger flavor, add 1 Tbsp (15 mL) grated fresh ginger root with the garlic and rosemary.
 Substitute grilling beef steak, pork loin chops or skinless boneless chicken breasts for the tenderloin.

 5 oz (140 g) per serving